RedBearAK/toshy/README.md

 ### My keyboard is not recognized as the correct type

 > [!NOTE]
-> If you have this problem, please submit an issue report about it, so the device name can be added to the default Toshy config!
+> If you have this problem, please submit an issue report about it.
+In some cases the device name can be added to the default Toshy config so that it will work correctly for all future installs.

 #### NEW UPDATE: Temporary override feature implemented